benzntech/roocode-memorybank-optimized/README.md

 # VibeCoding Memory Bank

 A powerful system for project context retention and documentation that helps developers maintain a persistent memory of their work, with Roo-Code integration.
+May work with other tools as well, or change it so it does

 ![Version](https://img.shields.io/badge/version-1.0.0-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)